The Koala: UCSD

 The Koala at UCSD produces one issue roughly every quarter and never during the summer.
 They are a sanctioned student organization (SSO) but are unable to use funds from the university as of a decision made in November 2015.
 The content of the UCSD Koala can be categorized as shock humor.
 Described as nihilistic, it holds nothing as too taboo or off limits.
 This branch operates the domain TheKoala.org, where it keeps a public archive of its past issues.

 SDSU

 The Koala at SDSU produces one issue every month and never during the summer.
 Since losing RSO status this branch has been fully self sustained, solely using ad revenue to cover the printing of each issue.
-The content of the SDSU Koala has been described as absurdist humor centering on student life, hedonistic lifestyles and party culture.
-The Koala has published articles promoting sex/body positive, drug use and recently pro-socialist, anti-capitalist sentiments.
-This branch operates sdsukoala.weebly.com and provides an archive to paid subscribers.
+The content of the SDSU Koala is distinct from the UCSD branch and has been described as absurdist humor centering on student life, hedonistic lifestyles, and party culture.
+The Koala has more recently published articles that are anti-racist and anti-homophobic in nature, and overall has promoted sex/body positivity, substance use, and nihilism.